All You Need To Know About Microplastics

 - 114 pieces of microplastic land on a dinner plate during a 20 minute duration, adding up to between 13,000 and 68,000 pieces every year.

-- Everytime you breath in, you could be inhaling microplastic.
+- Every time you breathe in, you could be inhaling microplastic.

 Woodford Recycling are proud to offer a variety of waste management services, including skip hire.
 We’re dedicated to recycling over 85% of the waste we collect, with an aim to send zero waste to landfill.
 We’ve recently acquired a state-of-the-art recycling facility which reliably and intelligently retrieves and recycles waste.
 For more information about our extensive range of services, get in touch with us today – we operate throughout Cambridge, Peterborough, Huntingdon, Stamford, St Ives and more.